-A non-resident company is not within the charge to corporation tax unless it carries on a trade in the State through a branch or agency (i.e. the concept of a "Permanent Establishment")\.
+A non-resident company is not within the charge to corporation tax unless it carries on a trade in the State through a branch or agency (i.e. the concept of a "Permanent Establishment" ).
 Where a non-resident company so carries on a trade, the company is chargeable on trading income arising directly or indirectly through or from the branch or agency, and on any other income arising from Irish sourced property or rights used by, or held by, or for the branch or agency.
-Income tax deducted from income forming part of a non-resident company's income is to be set off against any corporation tax liability on that income.
+Corporation Tax may also be charged on certain chargeable gains.
+Income tax deducted from income forming part of a non-resident company's income is to be set off against any corporation tax liability on that income.1

-\ Permanent establishment is defined in double taxation treaties, and in the OECD Model Convention on Income and Capital the term means "a fixed place of business through which the business of the enterprise is wholly or partly carried out."
+Permanent establishment is defined in double taxation treaties, and in the OECD Model Convention on Income and Capital the term means "a fixed place of business through which the business of the enterprise is wholly or partly carried out."